Insurance Office of America Data Breach Investigation

 - Monitor your financial accounts and credit reports for any suspicious activity.
 If you notice unauthorized transactions or accounts, contact your financial institution and report the fraud immediately.

-IOA has stated there is no indication of identity theft or fraud as a result of this incident so far, but staying vigilant is important.
 The written notice you received from IOA includes detailed instructions on enrolling in credit monitoring and additional resources for protecting your information.

 You May Be Entitled to Compensation